 Upon completion of World Outreach, Chris continued full time for American Constructors.
 American Constructors was asked to implement a plan to save the Schermerhorn Symphony Center after the devastating floods of 2010.
 This was a 7 day a week, 24 hour a day operation for 7 months.
 Larry managed the first 12 hour shift and assigned Chris to manage the second shift as his Assistant Superintendent.
 The project was a success and the Symphony Center re-opened on schedule for New Years’ Eve 2010.

 From the Symphony Chris joined our team building the new Nelson Andrews Leadership Center and was promoted to Superintendent in 2013.
-He recently completed the new Memory Care Addition at NHC Adams Place in Murfreesboro, Tennessee.
+He recently completed the new Bellevue Community Center and Ford Ice Center in Bellevue, Tennessee.

 Chris and his wife Kirby live in Murfreesboro, Tennessee and have two sons, Elliott and Grayson.

 Donnie Stubblefield has worked on over fifteen projects valued at over $150 million dollars.
 Donnie is a Superintendent and in command of field operations.
-His abilities are showcased in the past construction projects off the Trevecca Nazarene Bell Tower, Vanderbilt Sports and Recreation Facility, the Schermerhorn Symphony, Brentwood Baptist Church Chapel, and National HealthCare’s Place at the Trace in Bellevue, Tennessee.
-Donnie recently the new Music Building at Trevecca Nazarene University.
+His abilities are showcased in the past construction projects of the Trevecca Nazarene Bell Tower, the new Music Building at Trevecca, and a new community center and library renovation in Madison, Tennessee.
+He is currently building an addition at NHC Kingsport in Kingsport, Tennessee.

 Donnie is a skilled craftsman with leadership skills and knowledge of all trades which make him an asset to our construction field operations.
-Donnie and his wife, Tara, have three children, Tate, Jessica and Jimmy and reside in the Portland, Tennessee area.
+Donnie and his wife, Tara, have three children, and two grandchildren.

 In 2005, shortly after moving from Southern California to Middle Tennessee, Eugenio joined American Constructors as a laborer on The Commons at Peabody (Vanderbilt University).
 He was quickly promoted to carpenter and was integral to the success of several projects.
 Over the last 10+ years, Eugenio has gained experience in building, renovating and restoring churches, schools, retirement residences, community centers and performing arts facilities in and around Middle Tennessee.
 Notably, Eugenio worked with dedication on the post-flood restoration efforts for the Schermerhorn Symphony Center in 2010.
 His natural leadership abilities and his strong work ethics were recognized by the company, and in 2016, Eugenio was promoted to his current role of Assistant Superintendent.
-He recently completed the new Memory Care Addition at NHC Adams Place.
+He most recent comley